-Slack users can do virtually everything on Slack on mobile that they can do on desktop, and their high levels of engagement help make the transition back and forth between the office and the outside world more seamless than ever.
-From mobile-first customers coordinating front-line workers in the field, to dispersed teams creating their own virtual office space, to moving fast to resolve a crisis – our customers prove that Slack is where work happens, wherever you happen to be.
+Slack users can do virtually everything on Slack on mobile that they can do on desktop, and their high levels of engagement help to make the transition back and forth between the office and the outside world more seamless than ever.
+From mobile-first customers coordinating front-line workers in the field, to dispersed teams creating their own digital spaces, to moving fast to resolve a crisis – our customers prove that Slack is where work happens, wherever you happen to be.

 Coordinating teams in the field